-Shadow over Asia
+Shadow Over Asia

-So, let’s start there.
-Is China’s system better than everyone else’s?
+).The Casey Report (TCR): Is China’s system better than everyone else’s?
 Is it really possible the Chinese economy can keep steamrolling along?

-VK: A few months ago, I watched a movie about Ayn Rand and it talked about how Americans in the 1930s looked at the Soviet Union’s flavor of managed economy as being superior to the American version of capitalism.
+Vitaliy Katsenelson (VK): A few months ago, I watched a movie about Ayn Rand and it talked about how Americans in the 1930s looked at the Soviet Union’s flavor of managed economy as being superior to the American version of capitalism.
 At the time America was just coming out of the Great Depression, so that view made a lot of sense.
 So in the short run, and especially after the ugly side of creative destruction has paid us a visit, the grass of managed economy may look greener.

 So when we look at China, the conventional wisdom says that the government is very, very smart, and therefore they can do a very good job in steering the economy in the right way.
 Chinese government may have the best intentions, its leaders may have IQs of 250 each on a bad day, but it is impossible to centrally manage an economy of China’s size.